 We celebrate positive behaviour through a range of age and ability appropriate approaches including:

 Students in the Stephenson Centre require a distinct approach to behaviour management which reflects the social, emotional and health needs (SEMH) that these students present with.
-For this reason, a separate Stephenson Behaviour Policy can be found here Beaumont Hill Academy Stephenson Behaviour policy.docx This policy compliments the whole school behaviour policy and provides information on additional approaches that are used to support students with a primary need of SEMH.
+For this reason, a separate Stephenson Behaviour Policy can be found here Beaumont Hill Academy Stephenson Behaviour policy review.docx This policy compliments the whole school behaviour policy and provides information on additional approaches that are used to support students with a primary need of SEMH.

 Where a student is at risk of demonstrating challenging behaviour, staff write and share sensitive Behaviour Plans to ensure that staff consistently apply effective de-escalation skills to reduce the likelihood of challenging behaviour occurring.